DEAP/deap/doc/tutorials/benchmarking.rst

 .. literalinclude:: /code/examples/bbob.py
    :lines: 26,27,28,89-135

-Once these experiments are done, the data contained in the :dir:`ouput` directory can be used to build the results document.
+Once these experiments are done, the data contained in the :file:`ouput` directory can be used to build the results document.
 See the `BBOB
 <http://coco.gforge.inria.fr/>`_ web site on how to build the document.